Today’s Sociology: Ideology and Partisan Advocacy

 Everything (including science and academia) is racist, sexist, hetero, colonial and about power struggle between the oppressors and oppressed.

-Existing social inequalities and unequal representation are due to currently existing systemic racism and sexism.
+Existing social inequalities and unequal representation are due to currently existing structural racism and sexism.
+(Structural racism is distinct from overt racist behavior and interpersonal discrimination because it is systemic and does not require individual actors with awareness or intent)

 Everything (including science and education) needs to be dismantled and rebuilt to ensure Diversity, Equity and Inclusion (DEI)